 Data Supplier National Records of Scotland (NRS) Supplier information NRS is a Non Ministerial Office of the Scottish Government.
 The purpose of NRS is to collect, preserve and produce information about Scotland's people and history and make it available to inform current and future generations.
 The Centenarians publication produces statistical estimates of the population of Scotland aged 90 or above.
 Data type (counts or unit records) Counts Data Content: This publication covers a variety of different areas of the population of Scotland including the overall outlook of the 90 or over population, the sex structure and the causes of changes in centenarian populations.
 Overall gives a high-level overview of the size of the population and reasons for its changes such as growth and proportion of this part of the population Sex structure focuses on the sex composition of the population to assess the marked differences in male and female numbers among centenarians.
 Changes in the population provides analysis on observed changes in the population and the reasons behind these changes.
 For example, the decrease in births during the Great War has had an impact on the decline of centenarians in recent years, but life expectancy increases have contributed to an increased number of centenarians in the population.
 The improvement of male life expectancy relative to females in recent years means the proportion of males aged 90+ is increasing relative to females.
-Supply Schedule: Annually - next publication spring 2022 with data based on 30 th June 2021 Use of Data: Validation of population estimates for Scotland's Census 2022.
+Time period covered: The Population and Migration Statistics team produced a bespoke population estimate for census day (20 th March 2022) available to us in spring 2023.
+Use of Data: Validation of population estimates.

 The centenarians publication details the estimated number of people by sex aged 90 to 104, by single year of age, and the number of people aged 105 and over in Scotland.
-All of the estimates presented here refer to the population at 30 June, and ages relate to age at last birthday.
+The Population and Migration Statistics team produced a bespoke census day estimate for use in validation with the estimated number of people by sex aged 90 to 120, by single year of age.
+Age relates to age at last birthday.
 These statistics give an important insight into the most rapidly growing age-group of Scotland's population and are used in the calculation of life expectancy statistics for Scotland.